SuDa2103/Journal/_posts/2022-01-11-how-i-built-my-mvp.md

 ![]({{ site.baseurl }}/images/demo/rich-text.jpg)

 #### Stripe
-Finally, there was payments.
-Initially, I actually went with Paddle instead of Stripe to take care of payments.
+Finally, there was the issue of collecting payments.
+Initially, I went with Paddle instead of Stripe to take care of payments.
 My reasoning was that Paddle also takes care of tax issues, which is a big plus.
-But I found it quite hard to integrate Paddle, and there was just far less documentation available, when compared to Stripe.
+But I found it quite hard to integrate Paddle, and there was just far less documentation available when compared to Stripe.
 And mid-way through, I also realised that Stripe has recently launched Stripe Tax, which means they take care of tax issues too!
 So at this point, I gave up on Paddle and switched.
 And after a lot of struggle with webhooks, I managed to implement Stripe.

 ![]({{ site.baseurl }}/images/demo/stripe.jpg)

 #### Getting Ready for Launch
-There were a few extra things I needed to add to get my site ready for launch.The first thing i did was add analytics.
+There were a few extra things I needed to add to get my site ready for launch.
+The first thing I did was add analytics.
 I’m using segment.io and google analytics for this.
 Google analytics gives me a high level overview of how many people are on my site in real time, and how many people have visited for the day.
 Segment allows me to track behaviours.
 It allows me to see when someone has signed up.
 The next thing I did was load testing my website.
-I wanted to know how much traffic I could handle, in case launch went really well (a guy can dream).
+I wanted to know how much traffic I could handle, in case the launch went really well (a guy can dream).
 Finally, I signed up for the 14 day trial of helpcrunch, so I could add a feedback box to my homepage.
 This allows users to report any bugs or things they don’t like, and means I can resolve these much quicker.

 ![]({{ site.baseurl }}/images/demo/analytics.jpg)